 Yes, brains can get sick, too.
 Just as heart disease is sickness of the heart, major depression and other common mental illnesses is a sickness of the brain.
 I say common because experts agree that one in five people will experience mental health problems during their lives.
 Stress, both good and bad stress, typically triggers mental health episodes.
 I say episodes because during periods between these episodes a person may be completely free from symptoms.

 My personal prayer is that some day all school children will learn and accept the common facts and symptoms of mental health problems.
 Then our youth and future generations will, without shame or stigma, be willing and able to seek help from professionals and their brains will get well.
+This series focuses on various aspects of mental health.

 Community United Methodist Church has a mission statement which calls on us to serve others and embrace a commitment to the community.
 We are blessed that God has brought a spiritual mental health support group to our church.
 Unlike secular support groups, we rely on prayer to assist group members – opening with prayer and closing with prayer.
 We rely on God’s presence to guide our meetings.